Toggle: English / Spanish

 Esophageal spasms are abnormal contractions of the muscles in the esophagus (the tube that carries food from the mouth to the stomach).
 These spasms do not move food effectively to the stomach.

 The cause of esophageal spasm is unknown.
-Very hot or very cold foods may trigger an episode in some people.
+Very hot or very cold foods may trigger spasms in some people.

 It can be hard to tell a spasm from angina pectoris, a symptom of heart disease.
 The pain may spread to the neck, jaw, arms, or back